How to Fix Door Not Closing on Whirlpool WMH31017FS (Over-the-Range)

 • One side of the door appears lower or higher than the other when closed

-The most common root cause is a worn or broken door latch hook combined with a fatigued door spring, both of which degrade with normal use over time on over-the-range units.
+The most common culprits are a worn or broken door latch hook combined with a fatigued door spring.
+Both components degrade with regular use, especially on over-the-range units subjected to heat and grease.

 Safety First